Every Possible Detail About House Concerts

 - If you do want us to stay overnight, please read this for details on what works best with food and sleeping arrangements.

-- Your biggest responsibility: send out invitations, keep track of RSVP’s, and send a day-before reminder to your attendees.
-More details on invitations and promo below.
+- Your biggest responsibility is to send out invitations, keep track of RSVP’s, and send a day-before reminder to your attendees.
+More details on invitations below.

 - We need to have at least 20 confirmed adult guests for most shows, and 25-40 is better.
 If you plan on a small private party, a minimum guarantee is an ok substitute (the exact minimum will depend on our travel expenses, ask if you want to know).
 If the concert date is a week away and you don’t have 20 guests or enough interest, you need to let us know so we can promote the show harder.
 If we reeeeally can’t get any more guests, then we can talk with you about what we want to do.
 But don’t be afraid to let us know what the state of your invite list is — if we know what’s going on, we can work with it.

-Once it looks like we are ON, here is all the info we will collect from you!
-Just copy, paste, and send this list to us with answers:
+Once you and I agree that the show is ON, here is all the info I will collect from you!
+Just copy, paste, and send this list to me with answers:

 - What’s your name, phone and email address?